 - 1. A description of the process for selecting the external reviewers and brief explanation of why they were selected including the nature and extent of any prior personal or professional relationship between the candidate and the reviewer - 2.
 CHHS RPT criteria for scholarship - 3.
 A brief description of the Unit and the candidate's roles/ responsibilities, - 4.
 A statement indicating that the external reviewer is not to make a determination about whether the candidate should be promoted - 5.
-Notification that, per North Carolina law, the review process is an open one and their review will be open to the candidate - 6.
-Candidate's materials: external review narrative (describing and contextualizing their research/scholarship), candidate's CV, and copies of or links to representative samples of the candidate's publications and other relevant scholarly works. - 7.
-Unit/Departmental journal ranking and other criteria (if relevant).
+Notification that, per North Carolina law, the review process is an open one and review of external letters will be open to the candidate and other permanently tenured faculty upon request - 6.
+Candidate's materials: external review narrative (describing and contextualizing their research/scholarship), candidate's CV, and copies of or links to 3-6 representative samples of the candidate's publications and other relevant scholarly works. - 7.
+Unit/Departmental journal ranking and other criteria (if applicable).